Kurtyjlee/CS50x/README.md

 # CS50x

-This is the repository to my CS50 labs, assignments and final project.
+## This is the repository to my CS50x labs, assignments and final project.
+(Feb 2022)